mintdawn/Rasmussen-CIS4655/README.md

 The form does not require an action, since form processors were not covered in this course.

 I did all of these things and used a small bit of JavaScript for part of the form validation.
 I may put functionality into the form later but for now it is just a study in how Bootstrap form validation works to make sure the form contains the required information before it is submitted.

+12/14/2018

+The assignment for Module 6 was:

+Using the Notifications API, add at least one type of notification to one page of your application.

+Your notification must:

+* Appear for at least 10 seconds.
+* Require the end user’s permission.
+* Must close when the user clicks.

+This took much longer than it should have.
+I had a lot of trouble figuring out exactly where the script should go.
+If I placed it anywhere except at the very bottom before the BODY tag, the code would not work.
+I also received error messages when I used a mix of http and https in the code.
+Chrome wanted the https url prefix.
+Once I got past these hurdles, things went better.
+I was able to create a notification based on the Professor's Toastr script.
+Toastr was really nice.
+It matches Bootstrap.
+I wish it had a cheat sheet for everything it does.
+I should have gone in and read all the classes but, this is being done over the last two days of class and my time is short.
+I was unsure about how to make the Toast go to another website when the notification was clicked on but, that isn't even in the assignment.
+I did get the second regular notification to do this at one point.
+I took the navigation out when I reread the specifics for the project however, I think I could use something similar to get a Toast notification to do the same thing.
+I thought this would be a fun project.
+It was a little frustrating at first and THEN it turned into a fun project.
+I will have to play with this some more.